 Importantly, battery storage systems can have enhanced value to the power system and system owners by providing one and sometimes multiple distinct system services.
-As some services are often only needed infrequently throughout the year (such as black start and backup power) or only briefly throughout the day (such as frequency response), battery system operators can increase the utilization of their systems by providing distinct system services valued in the market for distinct durations at different times of day.
+Battery system operators can increase the utilization of their systems by providing distinct system services valued in the market for distinct durations at different times of day.
 This multi-use approach is known as "value stacking" and is increasingly being explored and implemented for grid-interconnected batteries, particularly in markets that offer more than one way to be paid for those system benefits.
-Value stacking can be an essential strategy for battery storage system owners, as monetizing multiple system services can improve battery economics (Bowen et al., 2019).
+Value stacking can be an essential strategy for battery storage system owners, as monetizing multiple system services can improve battery economics.

 Although battery systems in general may be technically capable of providing multiple services, there are several important limitations to consider as regulators seek to facilitate the ability of behind-the-meter DPV-plus-storage customers to pursue value stacking activities.
 To begin, not all services that batteries are technically capable of providing are necessarily (or adequately) compensated, depending on the specific power system context, regulatory framework and location and interconnection voltage of the battery.
 Second, given that many of the services that batteries can provide require very different operating characteristics (e.g., duration and depth of discharge, response time), optimizing a battery system's technical performance for any single application, or even groups of applications may require excluding that battery system from effectively providing other groups of services.
 Even in the event that a range of services could theoretically be monetized, in practice it may be difficult for a battery to operate in an optimized manner to maximize its value to the system owner as well as the broader power system as the provision of one particular service may preclude the provision of others.
 For instance, if a battery commits to providing essential reliability services for a period of time (e.g., spinning reserves for a 3-hour period), in practice it may be impeded from other profit-seeking activities during that period (e.g., provision of energy following an unexpected wholesale market price spike).
 Furthermore, for smaller behind-the-meter systems, control algorithms are not yet widely available to allow customers to program or optimize batteries to take advantage of multiple value streams.
 Finally, as batteries provide an increased number of services, it is possible they will cycle more frequently than if optimizing their operations to provide a narrower set of services.
-Depending on the particular battery chemistry, this increased cycling could lead to an accelerated degradation of various battery performance metrics-thus, there may be additional operational costs associated with some value stacking activities that must be weighed against the benefits (Bowen et al., 2019).
+Depending on the particular battery chemistry, this increased cycling could lead to an accelerated degradation of various battery performance metrics-thus, there may be additional operational costs associated with some value stacking activities that must be weighed against the benefits.